-Experiential learning is the cornerstone of this 11-month wilderness immersion experience.
-Live day-to-day in a native-modeled encampment, learning and practicing the essential qualitative skills of communication and cooperation, along with all the skills needed to build, maintain, and live in a North Woods native camp.
+In this 11-month wilderness immersion experience, participants live day-to-day in a native-modeled encampment, learning and practicing the essential qualitative skills of communication and cooperation, along with all the skills needed to build, maintain, and live in a North Woods primitive camp.

 Teaching Drum Outdoor School is home to the Wilderness Guide and Guardian Intensive Programs, the only wilderness living experiences of their kind.
 They were created to meet the growing need of people who wish to reconnect with nature, return to a balanced relationship with the Earth and themselves, and strengthen their communities.